kubetail-org/edge-csrf/packages/nextjs/README.md

   * @param {NextRequest} request - The Next.js request instance
   * @param {NextResponse} response - The Next.js response instance
   * @returns {Promise<void>} - The function completed successfully
-  * @throws {CsrfProtectError} - The function encountered a CSRF error
+  * @throws {CsrfError} - The function encountered a CSRF error
 ```

 ### Classes

 ```
-CsrfProtectError - A class that inherits from Error and represents CSRF errors
+CsrfError - A class that inherits from Error and represents CSRF errors
 ```

 ### Methods